 The design of the YMCA facility included site lighting for its access road, parking area, and entrance.
-The original site lighting plan specified very large 8 foot by 30 inch (2.4 meters by .8 meters) poured-in-place light pole bases to support light poles that were only 20 feet (6.1 meters) tall.
+The original site lighting plan specified very large, 8-foot by 30-inch (2.4-meter by 0.8-meter) poured-in-place light pole bases to support light poles that were only 20 feet (6.1 meters) tall.

 Keeping value engineering in mind, project engineers decided to take a look at other options to see if they could save time and resources on the project.

-One alternative to the poured-in-place bases specified for this project was Pole Base®.
-Pole Base is a precast concrete foundation for outdoor site lighting.
-It’s easy to install, comes in a variety of textures, and is customizable to meet the needs of any project.
+The ideal alternative to the poured-in-place bases specified for this project was Pole Base; a precast concrete foundation for outdoor site lighting.
+It's easy to install, comes in a variety of textures, and is customizable to meet the needs of any project.

-According to the project’s electrical engineer, Phil Jaquish of Rhoades Engineering, “Originally, the standard detail for the light pole bases on the YMCA project was an 8 foot by 30 inch (2.4 meters by .8 meters)h foundation that would weigh roughly 5800 pounds (2631 kilograms).
-After working with the Design Charts that Pole Base provided, we were able to reduce the size of the bases to a 6.5 foot by 24 inches (2 meters by .6 meters) unit which weighs 3000 pounds (1361 kilograms).”
+According to the project's electrical engineer, Phil Jaquish of Rhoades Engineering, "Originally, the standard detail for the light pole base foundations would weigh roughly 5,800 pounds (2,631 kilograms).
+After working with the Design Charts that Pole Base provided, we were able to reduce the size of the bases to a 6.5-foot by 24-inch (2-meter by 0.6-meter) unit which weighs 3,000 pounds (1,361 kilograms)."

 This change resulted in major savings for the YMCA.
 "Reducing the bases to half the original size lowered material and shipping costs.
 It also allowed for the use of smaller equipment to auger the holes and lift the bases.
 That resulted in a quicker installation process and less cleanup on site," Jaquish said.

-When the new YMCA facility opened on September of 2014, it featured round Rusticated Pole Bases.
-Each base was made to match the bolt configuration for the poles and the conduit layout that the contractor needed for installation.
+When the new YMCA facility opened on September of 2014, it featured Round Rusticated Pole Bases.
+Each base was made to match the bolt configuration for the poles and conduit layout the contractor needed for installation.

 "The bases installed quickly and easily on this project, and they looked great," explained Ted Lurvey of Topline Electric.
 "We had a great experience with the product, and we will be using Pole Base again this summer on a streetscape project in downtown Traverse City with 97 bases lining the site."